finestra771/websys-grouprepo/Labs/lab7/Lab7.md

   - Zhimin worked on Part 3, creating the JSON document that contains information about all the lectures and labs we have done so far.

 ### Jodie Cho
-During this lab, when I was writing the sql, it didn't work first because I was testing in the local mysql local benchmark, and it was only working when I used ` (backtick).
-When we were testing in local environment, in worked but when we were testing in php, it didn't work.
-Removing the backtick made it work in php.

 ### Oliver Crotty